u-blox/blueprints_sho_altium/README.md

 Chamber scans
 ---------------------------------------------------------------------------------
 If an RF chamber scan exists for the blueprint, it can be found in this folder.
-The chamber scan folders contain four matching HTML files and folders.
+The chamber scan folders contain a zip file for each board.
+Each zip file ontains our matching HTML files and folders.
 To see the 2D and 3D chamber scans, open the respective HTML file with a browser.

 The 2D file shows separate plots for horizontal, vertical, and combined readings for the X-Y, X-Z, and Y-Z planes.